Naveen-Jhinjarye/AD-Hoc--Atliq-Technologies-Analysis/README.md

 ## 🏢 About the Company

-AtliQ Hardwares is a global computer hardware manufacturer distributing products through leading retail channels including Amazon, Croma, and Best Buy.
-Operating across multiple markets, the company serves both B2B and B2C segments with a diverse product portfolio.
+AtliQ Hardwares is a computer hardware company that sells products worldwide through channels like Amazon, Croma, and Best Buy.
+They work with both businesses and individual customers across many markets.

 ---

 ## 🔍 Problem Statement

-As sales and operations grew, AtliQ's complete dependence on Excel became a serious liability.
-Business-critical planning files swelled beyond manageable limits — and a catastrophic file crash became the final trigger for change.
+AtliQ was running everything on Excel.
+As the business grew, their Excel files got too large and slow to handle.
+One day, a critical business file crashed and could not be recovered.

-AtliQ responded by migrating to a structured **MySQL database** and building a dedicated analytics team.
-The team's mandate: transform raw transactional data into clear, timely business intelligence — answering real questions from stakeholders across product, sales, and supply chain.
+This was the turning point.
+AtliQ moved to a **MySQL database** and hired a data analytics team to answer important business questions using SQL — helping the company make smarter, faster decisions.

 ---